-This factsheet explains how to decide whether to continue with formal capability or disciplinary proceedings or whether to offer termination by using a Settlement Agreement, how much it might cost you to settle in this way and common Settlement Agreements pitfalls.
+This factsheet explains how to decide whether to start or continue formal disciplinary or capability procedures or whether to provide a Settlement Agreement as an alternative way to end your employment relationship.
+We advise how much it might cost you to settle in this way and common Settlement Agreement areas of consideration for employers.

 A Settlement Agreement (formerly known as a Compromise Agreement) is a legally binding agreement between you and your employee.
 It is usual for you to provide a severance payment in return for your employee’s agreement not to pursue any claims in a Tribunal or a Court.
 However, Settlement Agreements can also be used to reach a final conclusion to a workplace issue which does not result in the end of the employment relationship.
 For example, resolving a dispute over holiday pay.

-The benefit of using a Settlement Agreement is that the circumstances leading to your employee’s contract being terminated and/or the terms and payment offered may remain confidential if the employee could only bring an ordinary unfair dismissal claim.
+The benefit of using a Settlement Agreement is that the circumstances leading to your employee’s contract being terminated and/or the terms and payment proposed may remain confidential.

-A Settlement Agreement is a lengthy document which provides protection in relation to a number of scenarios.
-These range from preventing the employee from making disparaging remarks to reaffirming their post-termination covenants.
+A Settlement Agreement is a lengthy document which provides protection for your business in relation to a number of workplace scenarios.
+These range from preventing your employee from making disparaging remarks to reaffirming their post-termination covenants.

-Once the Settlement Agreement has been signed you will also have peace of mind that the employee will not be able to bring any claims against you in a Tribunal or Court unless you have misrepresented the reasons for termination.
-An example of this is if you have advised an employee that their job is redundant when this is not really the case.
+Once the Settlement Agreement has been signed, you will also have peace of mind that your employee will not be able to bring any claims against you in a Tribunal or Court unless you have misrepresented the reasons for termination.
+An example of this is if you have advised an employee that their job is at risk due to restructuring when this is not really the case.

 Prior to 29th July 2013, Settlement Agreements were known as Compromise Agreements.

-The employee may turn down a Settlement Agreement on the basis that this is not the way they wish to deal with the termination of their contract.
-They may also turn it down if the Settlement Agreement amounts on offer are insufficient.
+Your employee may turn down a Settlement Agreement on the basis that this is not the way they wish to deal with the termination of their contract.
+They may also turn it down if the Settlement Agreement amounts presented are insufficient.

-The safest way to proceed with a Settlement Agreement is where the employee has made their own decision that this would be the best outcome.
-If the Settlement Agreement is your suggestion then you must be careful to ensure that the employee is given a range of options.
-These include placing them on a performance review or going through the redundancy procedures.
+The safest way to proceed with a Settlement Agreement is where your employee has made their own decision that this would be the best outcome.
+If the Settlement Agreement is your suggestion, then you must be careful to ensure that your employee is given a range of options.
+These include placing them on a performance review or going through a restructuring procedure.

 If there is the potential for your employee to make any type of discrimination claim due to a “protected characteristic”, or any claims for automatic unfair dismissal due, for instance, to raising health and safety issues or whistleblowing, then the details of such “off the record” conversations you may have had with your employee, and any relating documents, could be shown to an Employment Tribunal.

-Some HR Managers have been calling the conversations surrounding the offering of a Settlement Agreement “protected conversations” when this status rarely exists and only in a very narrow set of circumstances.
+Some HR Managers have been calling the conversations surrounding the provision of a Settlement Agreement “protected conversations” when this status rarely exists and only in a very narrow set of circumstances.

 These conversations will also be part of the evidence used against you at Tribunal if you have been guilty of “improper conduct”.
 Improper conduct covers a number of situations, including placing undue pressure on your employee, such as:

-If your employee rejects your offer of a Settlement Agreement and you threaten to dismiss them prior to the disciplinary process this will constitute improper behaviour and will almost certainly result in this evidence being used against you at an Employment Tribunal.
+If your employee rejects your Settlement Agreement terms and you threaten to dismiss them prior to the disciplinary process, this will constitute improper behaviour and will almost certainly result in this evidence being used against you at an Employment Tribunal.
 In this situation, your employee is entitled to raise a grievance about your behaviour on the basis that you have caused trust and confidence to break down.
 If not upheld, this could result in the resignation of your employee and a subsequent claim for constructive unfair dismissal.